biol5472-uofglasgow/GroupG_Project/README.md

 - 'release_A.gff3': annotation release A in GFF3 format
 - 'release_B.gff3': annotation release B in GFF3 format
 ### Optional
-- coordinate shift threshold:
+- coordinate shift threshold: magnitude of genomic coordinate movement that should be considered biologically or analytically meaningful

 ### Outputs
 - 'changes.tsv': one row per difference (gene/transcript/exon; added/removed/changed)
+    - Entity Type, EntityID, Change Type, Details
 - 'run.json': metadata logging
+- 'annotation consistency.log': log file for
 - 'added.gff3': entities present in B but not A
 - 'removed.gff3': entities present in A but not B
+- 'changed.gff3':
-- 'changed.gff3': entities present in both but with signature differences
+    - entities present in both but with signature differences
+    - optional threshold: genomic coordinate shift changes baased on user input
 - 'summary.tsv': change counts by category and entity type for reporting
 - 'HTML page': includes provenance, overview, summary plot, counts table, artefacts and detailed changes